BigWorldSetup/BigWorldSetup-Fixpack/readme.md

 NOTE:  On Linux, before applying these patches, due to case sensitivity, you must either place all of the game and mod files in a case-insensitive filesystem partition.
 Also note that if some patches fail due to mismatched line endings, you can run the dos2unix utility on the patch files to convert CRLF (Windows-style line endings) to LF (Linux-style line endings).
 Patch failures will be logged in the _ApplyPatches.debug file, and .rej (reject) files will be created in the same folder as each file that could not be patched successfully.

 Indeed, you should not manually apply any hotfixes or patches to any mods until at least after the automated Big World Fixpack patching at the beginning of the installation process has completed.
 Any manual changes to mod files can cause the automated patching to fail, possibly resulting in partial/incomplete patching.

-If you want to edit mod files manually when using BWS, after Fixpack patching, one option is to use the 'OverwriteFiles' advanced feature of BWS to supply your own replacement copies of certain files, which BWS will automatically copy into the game folder for you; alternatively, you can configure BWS to pause (via right-click during the mod/component selection phase) before installing the particular mods you want to modify manually, and then at any time after the Fixpack patching is done you can make whatever additional changes you want.